ModelEngineering/controlSBML/docs/source/index.rst

 1. Automating the construction of models of elements in a closed loop system; in particular, controllers and filters.
 This is done through the use of **element factories** that create ``NonlinearIOSystem`` objects that can be used in the evaluation of closed loop designs.

+2. Methods to aid in system identification of SBML models as transfer functions.

-2. Automating model construction for an entire closed loop system.
+3. Automating model construction for an entire closed loop system.
 These are referred to as  **system factories**.
 At present, the package only supports models that have a single control input and a single signal used in feedback (SISO systems).

-3. Convenience methods for control analysis and design.
+4. Convenience methods for control analysis and design.
 Typically, these are a simplified way to access capabilities that are provided by the ``control`` pacakge, possibly with some new features.

 .. toctree::
    :maxdepth: 2